microsoft/semantic-kernel/docs/decisions/0009-openai-function-calling.md

 * Good, because producing a plan result makes it easy for the app developer to execute the chosen function
 * Bad, because functions would need to be registered with the kernel in order to be executed
 * Bad, because would create confusion about when to use which planner

+## Additional notes
+There has been much discussion and debate over the pros and cons of automatically invoking a function returned by the OpenAI model, if it is registered with the kernel.
+As there are still many open questions around this behavior and its implications, we have decided to not include this capability in the initial implementation.
+We will continue to explore this option and may include it in a future update.